 6. Don’t go up the next size too soon

 When you purchase larger diapers, your product will include fewer diapers.
 That means each one costs you a bit more.

 Just because the package says that they fit a certain size doesn’t mean you have to change.
 Your child might actually still fit into a smaller size diaper comfortably, which means you can save until he or she is too big to wear that size any longer.

-6. Try Cloth.
 When I had 2 kids in diapers, we decided to go with cloth.
-We had to spend a few hundred dollars up front, but we recovered that cost within 6 months of our kids being in diapers.
-You can check out this post about cloth diapers to learn more.
+We had to spend a few hundred dollars initially to purchase them, but quickly recouped that cost (in less than six months).

 If you have kids in daycare, you still will need disposable diapers during the day, but can use a mix of cloth when you are at home.
 But, even then, you need to make sure that this is an option that works for your family.